Christine Paolilla: Conviction

 On October 13, 2008, Paolilla was convicted of four counts of capital murder.
 As she had been a juvenile offender at the time of the killings, she was spared the death penalty.
 The following day, she was sentenced to life in prison.

-Paolilla filed an appeal on November 29, 2008 on the grounds that "the trial court abused its discretion in setting [Paolilla's] amount of bail at $500,000".
+Paolilla filed an appeal on November 29, 2008, on the grounds that "the trial court abused its discretion in setting [Paolilla's] amount of bail at $500,000".
 An appeals panel decided that the court did not abuse its discretion and affirmed Paolilla's original sentence.
-She has since filed additional appeals which have also been denied.
+By 2011 she had filed additional appeals, which were also denied.